codsen/codsen/packages/string-match-left-right/readme.md

 ## Why my code coverage sucks

-You may ask: why is the [coverage](https://coveralls.io/github/codsen/string-match-left-right?branch=master) for proper 100%?
+You may ask: why is the [coverage](https://coveralls.io/github/codsen/string-match-left-right?branch=master) not proper 100%?

-I will answer: it's because the source is in ES Modules (`import`/`export`) and because Node does not support ES modules yet, I have to transpile the code (using Rollup + Babel).
+I will answer: it's because the source is in ES Modules (`import`/`export`) and because Node (and together with it, AVA, natively) does not support ES modules yet, I have to _transpile_ the code (using Rollup + Babel).
 This means, we run unit tests not against the source code, but against what Babel generated out of it.
-Since Babel adds more stuff and that stuff can change since we're using "floating" preset `babel-preset-env`, I can't 100% guarantee that unit tests will cover transpiled code 100%.
+Since Babel adds more stuff and that stuff can change (since we're using "floating" preset `babel-preset-env`), I can't 100% guarantee that unit tests will cover transpiled code 100%.

-However, at least we cover 100% of the lines:
+At least we cover 100% of the lines:

 ![current coverage situation](https://cdn.rawgit.com/codsen/string-match-left-right/45b3724d/media/coverage.png)